mrc-ide/priority-pathogens/README.md

 2. combine all the individual extraction databases into article, model, parameter and outbreak .csv files;
 3. identify which papers have been double extracted (using duplicated covidence ids) and create separate article, model, parameter and outbreak files for single and double extracted papers.
+4. produce an errors.rds file which is intended to be helpful during the early stages of cleaning.
+This will highlight any entries with missing covidence IDs, publication dates that appear incorrect, duplicate entries, empty entries, parameter entries with an empty 'parameter_type' variable, etc. You can address these errors by adding to the pathogen_cleaning.R script.
+(You can do more thorough cleaning later in the db_compilation step.)

 Combined data for single extracted papers will be in: articles_single.csv, parameters_single.csv, models_single.csv, outbreaks_single.csv